astrorama/PhosphorosDoc/source/index.rst

 This is the Phosphoros |version| main page, last updated |today|

-Phosphoros is an implementation of a photometric redshift template fitting method.
-For each model of a large set, computed from red-shifted and absorbed Spectral Energy Distributions (SEDs), is derived a probability from the comparison of the computed to the observed photometric values.
-It can produce Probability Density Function (PDF) in different dimensions, the most common and useful one being the 1-D PDF providing probabilities as a function of redshift, but it can also output the most likely photometric redshift.
+Phosphoros is a Python script packaging a number of C++ executables which implement a photometric redshift template fitting algorithm.
+In short, a large grid of photometric models is first computed by integrating red-shifted and absorbed Spectral Energy Distributions (SEDs) through the filter transmission curves.
+In the second step, the likelihood of each model is derived by measuring its distance (though a Chi2 value for example) to the observed photometric values.
+Probability Density Functions (PDFs) providing probabilities as a function of redshift is the typical output, but PDFs in any of the considered parameter can also be produced.

 *************************
 :ref:`phosphoros-install`